williammilisic/cloudcloud.dev/index.md

 * "*For customers to realize AI’s full potential, cloud-based ML tools must be accessible enough for non-experts to use without any IT assistance.*" - Urs Hölzle.

 ## 22 June 2023
-* Quote-for-saving: "*We have three innate psychological needs - competence, autonomy and relatedness.
+* "*We have three innate psychological needs - competence, autonomy and relatedness.
 When those needs are satisfied, we're motivated, productive and happy.*" - Daniel Pink <br/><br/>
-* Quote-for-saving: "*To succeed in life, you need two things: ignorance and confidence.*" - Mark Twain <br/><br/>
+* "*To succeed in life, you need two things: ignorance and confidence.*" - Mark Twain <br/><br/>
-* Quote-for-saving: "*You don't have to be great to start, but you have to start to be great.*" - Zig Ziglar <br/><br/>
+* "*You don't have to be great to start, but you have to start to be great.*" - Zig Ziglar <br/><br/>
-* Quote-for-saving: "*Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.*" - Geoffrey Moore <br/><br/>
+* "*Without big data analytics, companies are blind and deaf, wandering out onto the web like deer on a freeway.*" - Geoffrey Moore <br/><br/>

 ## 21 June 2023
 * Some [LinkedIn](https://www.linkedin.com/posts/williammilisic_production-devops-kaizen-activity-7077363779134472192-OFH-) reflections on disallowing access to production for anything but deployment pipelines and pets vs kettle. <br/><br/>
-* Quote-for-saving: "*You have to disrupt yourself or others will do it for you.*" - Steve Forbes <br/><br/>
+* "*You have to disrupt yourself or others will do it for you.*" - Steve Forbes <br/><br/>
-* Quote-for-saving: "*Reward excellent failures.
+* "*Reward excellent failures.
 Punish mediocre successes.*" - Tom Peters <br/><br/>
-* Quote-for-saving: "*Failure is success if we learn from it.*" - Malcolm Forbes <br/><br/>
+* "*Failure is success if we learn from it.*" - Malcolm Forbes <br/><br/>
-* Quote-for-saving: "*The best thing for being sad...is to learn something.
+* "*The best thing for being sad...is to learn something.
 That is the only thing that never fails.*" - T. H. White <br/><br/>

 ## 17 June 2023
 * [Compilation](https://www.linkedin.com/posts/williammilisic_pecha-kucha-william-milisic-in-20x20-activity-7075362614146441217-hd7-) of places, people and things I have dear in pechakucha format, ie 20 slides with 20s commentary each.
 Part 1 of 2.

 ## 15 June 2023
 * Reading through a 2006 article with Werner Vogels where he amongst other things brings up the reasons behind ["You build it.
 You run it"](https://queue.acm.org/detail.cfm?id=1142065). <br/><br/>
-* Quote-for-saving: "*If it disagrees with experiment, it's wrong.*" - Richard Feynman <br/> In that simple statement is the key to science.
+* "*If it disagrees with experiment, it's wrong.*" - Richard Feynman <br/> In that simple statement is the key to science.
 It doesn't make any difference how beautiful your guess is, it doesn't matter how smart you are.
 If it disagrees with experiment, it's wrong.<br/><br/>
-* Quote-for-saving: "*I’d rather be right than consistent.*” - John Harlan
+* "*I’d rather be right than consistent.*” - John Harlan

 ## 13 June 2023
 * 2nd year running [Blodomloppet](https://www.linkedin.com/posts/williammilisic_blodomlopet-runningasawayoflife-seblife-activity-7074451390881759234-1W6_?) with SEB's sports association. <br/><br/>
 * Kent Beck has a good post on [where the insights come from](https://www.gapingvoid.com/blog/2023/06/13/where-do-insights-come-from/).<br/><br/>
-* Quote-for-saving: "*What's easy, often isn't important.
+* "*What's easy, often isn't important.
 What's important, often isn't easy.*" - Unknown

 ## 12 June 2023
 * How I deal with pending LinkedIn requests - a short [post](https://www.linkedin.com/posts/williammilisic_sales-salesonlinkedin-activity-7073894002177024000-jL0n). <br/><br/>
-* Quote-for-saving: "*Costs don't exist to be calculated, costs exist to be reduced.*” - Taiichi Ohno
+* "*Costs don't exist to be calculated, costs exist to be reduced.*” - Taiichi Ohno

 ## 11 June 2023
-* Quote-for-saving: "*One run can change your day.
+* "*One run can change your day.
 Many runs can change your life.*" - Unknown

 ## 9 June 2023
 * New-word-learnt: **Shoshin** (Japanese: 初心) is a concept from Zen Buddhism meaning beginner's mind.
 It refers to having an attitude of openness, eagerness, and lack of preconceptions when studying, even at an advanced level, just as a beginner would. <br/><br/>
 * [AI doomers are a ‘cult’ — here’s the real threat](https://www.cnbc.com/2023/06/06/ai-doomers-are-a-cult-heres-the-real-threat-says-marc-andreessen.html) according to Marc Andreessen.<br/><br/>
-* Quote-for-saving: "*Given a 10% chance of a 100 times payoff, you should take that bet every time.*" - Jeff Bezos <br/><br/>
+* "*Given a 10% chance of a 100 times payoff, you should take that bet every time.*" - Jeff Bezos <br/><br/>
-* Quote-for-saving: "*Creativity is just connecting things.
+* "*Creativity is just connecting things.
 When you ask creative people how they did something, they feel a little guilty because they didn’t really do it, they just saw something.
 It seemed obvious to them after a while.
 That’s because they were able to connect experiences they’ve had and synthesize new things.
 And the reason they were able to do that was that they’ve had more experiences or they have thought more about their experiences than other people.
 Unfortunately, that’s too rare a commodity.
 A lot of people in our industry haven’t had very diverse experiences.
 So they don’t have enough dots to connect, and they end up with very linear solutions without a broad perspective on the problem.
 The broader one’s understanding of the human experience, the better design we will have.*" - Steve Jobs

 ## 8 June 2023
-* Quote-for-saving: "*Any intelligent fool can make things bigger and more complex...
+* "*Any intelligent fool can make things bigger and more complex...
 It takes a touch of genius - and a lot of courage to move in the opposite direction.*" - E.F.
 Schumacher <br/><br/>
 * I stumbled upon a good 3-post series from Spotify Engineering on how they manage [software and infrastructure at scale](https://www.linkedin.com/feed/update/urn:li:activity:7072243329832296448/).